develephant/coronium-core-docs/docs-src/docs/server/updates.md

 <i class="fab fa-amazon"></i> __Amazon EC2 Updater__

 !!! danger "Ubuntu User Required"
-    You must be logged in as the __ubuntu__ user to run the updater or it may fail. _A server reboot is recommended_.
+    You must be logged in as the __ubuntu__ user to run the updater or it may fail.

-Paste the following one-liner into your terminal to start the Amazon EC2 update:
+Paste the following one-liner into your terminal to start the __Amazon EC2__ update:

 ```
 wget https://s3.amazonaws.com/coronium-core-update/v2.4.1/ec2.sh && sudo bash ec2.sh